Anatoly Purlik

 “My art is my theatre.”
 Within this theatre, the human figure becomes the central protagonist.
 Purlik’s works unfold as scenes of life, in which the composition is structured around human presence.

 Purlik received his artistic training in Irkutsk and graduated from the Leningrad Art Institute (now Saint Petersburg).
-During this period, he created his first significant works, in which his approach to form and colour took shape as key elements of artistic thinking.

 Works by Anatoly Purlik are held in museum collections including the State Russian Museum, Saint Petersburg; the Moscow Museum of Modern Art; the Irkutsk Regional Art Museum; the Novosibirsk State Art Museum; the Tomsk Regional Art Museum; and the Serpukhov Historical and Art Museum, as well as in private collections across Europe, the United States, and Asia.